-Cajon Valley Union School District, a member of the Modern Teacher National Network, is on a mission to realign public education to meet the demands of life after graduation and provide each child with a path to gainful employment with a full understanding of the World of Work.
-At the heart of their efforts is a cohesive, district-wide vision: happy kids engaged in meaningful relationships on a path to gainful employment
+Cajon Valley Union School District of California, a member of the National Network, is on a mission to realign public education to meet the demands of life after graduation.
+They accomplish this by providing each child with a full understanding of the World of Work so that they are equipped to make career choices that reflect their strengths, interests, and values.
+At the heart of their efforts is a cohesive, district-wide vision: happy kids engaged in meaningful relationships on a path to gainful employment.

 The second stop was Baltimore County Public Schools, (BCPS).
 Nick Schiner of BCPS hosted the Cajon Valley educators on a Maker-Space tour of the city.
 The Maker Space progression included a trip to The Digital Harbor Foundation, a youth maker space utilized within BCPS, OpenWorks, a community Maker-Space, and The Foundry, an Industrial Maker Space.
 The last stop was to City Garage, located right next door to the Foundry.
 City Garage is a dynamic workplace that enriches Baltimore's manufacturing heritage and cultivates the talent of local artisans and creative entrepreneurs.
 City Garage's nearby access to The Foundry allows these entrepreneurs access to costly machinery.
-All of these spaces allow for individuals of all shapes and sizes to grow their strengths, interests, and values, a concept the team from Cajon Valley is very interested in growing because it is this spirit that gets kids excited about future opportunities inside of the World of Work.
+These types of spaces allow for individuals of all shapes and sizes to grow their strengths, interests, and values, a concept the team from Cajon Valley is very interested in further developing.
+This type of spirit gets kids excited about future opportunities inside of the World of Work and also serves to connect the community of Cajon Valley with the school district that serves them.

 The last stop on the tour was Fraser Public Schools of Michigan, most recently recognized for reaching Stage 5 in the Digital Convergence Framework.
 In Fraser, students are becoming increasingly more motivated to take ownership of their learning, and teachers district-wide are afforded the flexibility, know-how, and resources to personalize learning for their students.